hmrc/alcohol-duty-account/README.md

 ## Shuttering the service

-This is done by setting features.bta-service-available to false.
+This is done by setting features.bta-service-available in config to false.
 The service will then return 503 when attempting to get bta tile data

 ## API Endpoints